How can we assess human-agent interactions? Case studies in software agent design: Impact Statement

+This work advances methods for evaluating human–AI collaboration in real-world settings.
+By improving how agent systems are assessed with human feedback, our framework may influence how AI tools are developed and deployed in professional environments such as software engineering.
+More reliable evaluation of human–agent interaction could help align AI systems with user needs, potentially improving productivity, usability, and trust.

+At the same time, methods that enable more effective AI agents may contribute to increased automation of knowledge work, which can have complex implications for labor, job roles, and skill requirements.
+Future work should continue to consider how evaluation practices shape the incentives and real-world impact of AI deployment.

-LLM-powered agents are both a promising new technology and a source of complexity, where choices about models, tools, and prompting can affect their usefulness.
-While numerous benchmarks measure agent accuracy across domains, they mostly assume full automation, failing to represent the collaborative nature of real-world use cases.
+While benchmarks measure the accuracy of LLM-powered agents, they mostly assume full automation, failing to represent the collaborative nature of real-world use cases.
 In this paper, we make two major steps towards the rigorous assessment of human-agent interactions.
-First, we propose \systemName, a framework for more efficient human-centric evaluation of agent designs, which comprises collecting user feedback, training an ML model to predict user satisfaction, and computing results by combining human satisfaction ratings with model-generated pseudo-labels.
-Second, we deploy the framework on a large-scale web platform built around the open-source software agent OpenHands, collecting in-the-wild usage data across over 15k users.
-We conduct case studies around how three agent design decisions---choice of LLM backbone, planning strategy, and memory mechanisms---impact developer satisfaction rates, yielding practical insights for software agent design.
-We also show how our framework can lead to more robust conclusions about agent design, reducing confidence intervals by 40\% compared to a standard A/B test.
-Finally, we find substantial discrepancies between in-the-wild results and benchmark performance (e.g., the anti-correlation between results comparing \texttt{claude-sonnet-4} and \texttt{gpt-5}), underscoring the limitations of benchmark-driven evaluation.
-Our findings provide guidance for evaluations of LLM agents with humans and identify opportunities for better agent designs.
+First, we propose \texttt{PULSE}, a framework for more efficient human-centric evaluation of agent designs, which comprises collecting user feedback, training an ML model to predict user satisfaction, and computing results by combining human satisfaction ratings with model-generated pseudo-labels.
+Second, we deploy \texttt{PULSE} in software engineering---one of the highest-impact, real-world domains for LLM agents---via a large-scale web platform built around the open-source agent OpenHands.
+Across 15k users, we evaluate how three agent design decisions impact developer satisfaction rates.
+We also show how \texttt{PULSE} can lead to more robust conclusions about agent design, reducing confidence intervals by 40\% compared to a standard A/B test.
+Finally, we find substantial discrepancies between in-the-wild results with benchmark performance (e.g., the anti-correlation between \texttt{claude-sonnet-4} and \texttt{gpt-5}), underscoring the limitations of benchmark-driven evaluation.
+Our framework \texttt{PULSE} provides guidance for future evaluations, and our findings identify opportunities for better software agent designs.